 With our VPS and Dedicated Hosting plans you can automatically perform cPanel backups.
 This allows you to schedule and save regular backups of your accounts to your server or an external destination such as Amazon, Google Drive, or FTP.
 In this tutorial, we will show you how to Configure cPanel Backups in WHM.
 Keep in mind it uses disk space if you save backups to the server.
 Due to this we recommend downloading and storing them in another location such as an external drive or local computer.
 This also protects the backups in case of server issues, since you have them saved to another location.
+Depending on how often you do backups and the cPanel users you host, it may be beneficial to also disable individual cPanel backups.

 You can always purchase our auto Backup Manager for easier backup management.